Exercise Facts

 - Exercising in a warm, humid setting (eg. swimming) may be less likely to cause symptoms.

-- Keeping your asthma under control.
+- Keep asthma under control.

 - Avoid exercising outside when air pollution is bad or pollen counts are high.
 Exercise indoors instead.